walterfreeman/phys307/syllabus.md

 ### Asking for help

 Please contact any of us with questions that arise outside of class; you will often get a prompt response.
-The best way for you to get help is to send a message to the #physics307 channel on the Slack team; otherwise, you can email us at <suphysics307questions@gmail.com>, or stop by my office at Physics Building 215.
+The best way for you to get help is to send a message to the #physics307 channel on the Slack team; otherwise, you can email me at <wafreema@syr.edu> or stop by my office at Physics Building 215.
+Please *don't* email questions to <suphysics307@gmail.com>, since we generally only check that when we go to grade your work.

 I encourage you to ask us to help you debug your programs once you’ve made an effort to figure it out yourself; while learning to debug code